rksptl/CKAD-Exercises/01-application-design/01-container-images.md

 <tab name="Docker">

 - `docker run -d` - Runs the container in detached mode (in the background)
-- `--name test` - Gives the container a name for easy reference
+- `--name apache-web-server` - Gives the container a descriptive name for easy reference
 - `-p 8080:80` - Maps port 8080 on the host to port 80 in the container
-- `simpleapp` - Specifies the image to use
+- `apache-hello-world` - Specifies the image to use
 - `docker ps` - Shows running containers
 </tab>
 <tab name="containerd/nerdctl">

 - `nerdctl run -d` - Runs the container in detached mode (in the background)
-- `--name test` - Gives the container a name for easy reference
+- `--name apache-web-server` - Gives the container a descriptive name for easy reference
 - `-p 8080:80` - Maps port 8080 on the host to port 80 in the container
-- `simpleapp` - Specifies the image to use
+- `apache-hello-world` - Specifies the image to use
 - `nerdctl ps` - Shows running containers
 </tab>
 </tabs>